-Bhaktapur is an ancient city and is renowned for its elegant art, fabulous culture, colorful festivals, traditional dances and indigenous lifestyle of Newari community.
+Bhaktapur is an ancient city and is renowned for its elegant art, fabulous culture, colourful festivals, traditional dances and indigenous lifestyle of Newari community.

-It is just 12 kilometers east of Kathmandu, but gives the feeling of prehistoric times given the ambiance of traditional homes, lifestyles and environment.
-The conch shaped historic city is spreading over just an area of 6.88 square kilometer at 1,401 meter altitude.
+It is just 12 kilometres east of Kathmandu but gives the feeling of prehistoric times given the ambience of traditional homes, lifestyles and environment.
+The conch shaped historic city is spreading over just an area of 6.88 square kilometres at 1,401-meter altitude.
 The city was founded in 12th century by King Anand Dev Malla.
 Bhaktapur was the capital city of the Greater Malla Kingdom in the Kathmandu Valley till the 15th century AD.
 The many of Bhaktapur‘s greatest monuments were built by the then Malla rulers.

 Bhaktapur has more temples per square foot than Patan or Kathmandu and is far enough out of town to keep the crowds away.
-Unfortunately, the city has been severely damaged by the 7.9 Magnitude Earthquake on 25th of April, 2015 whose epicenter was about 90 kms NW of Bhaktapur.
-Many buildings and historical temples, including some in the Bhaktapur Durbar Square collapsed.
+Unfortunately, the city has been severely damaged by the 7.9 Magnitude Earthquake on 25th of April, 2015 whose epicentre was about 90 km NW of Bhaktapur.
+Many buildings and historical temples, including some in the Bhaktapur Durbar Square, collapsed.

 Once in Bhaktapur, walking is really the only way to experience the quiet, dusty lanes squares.
 There are no rickshaws, tuk-tuks, or taxis allowed inside the city.